apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘Nowhere to hide’: The question troubling Ukrainian troops amid a grinding counteroffensive**
+**24-year-old NFL player KJ Hamler steps away from Broncos with heart issue, but says he intends to return**

-You can read more about it [here](https://www.cnn.com/2023/08/01/europe/ukraine-neskuchne-question-counteroffensive-intl/index.html).
+You can read more about it [here](https://www.cnn.com/2023/07/31/sport/nfl-denver-broncos-kj-hamler-spt/index.html).

 ## Requirements
 - Python 3.8